JoshCheek/seeing_is_believing/Readme.md

 ============

 * `BEGIN/END` breaks things and I probably won't ever fix it, because it's annoying and it's really meant for command-line scripts... but there is currently a spec for it.
-* `exit!` ignores callbacks that `SeeingIsBelieving` uses to communicate the results back to the main app.
-If you call it, `SeeingIsBelieving` will blow up.
-We could "fix" this by overriding it, but I feel like that would violate the meaning of `exit!`, so basically, just don't call that method.
 * The code to find the data segment is naive, and could wind up interpolating results into a string or something.

 Shit that will probably never get done (or if it does, won't be until after 2.0)